reach-sh/reach-lang/examples/duoswap/README.md

 will be used for the pool contract.
 It will listen for addresses via the CLI and fund them with both tokens.

-3. Run the `DuoSwap Admin`.
+3. Run the `DuoSwap Pool Admin`.
 First, it will print out the address of the account.
 You will input this address into the `Token Funder` CLI to fund the `Admin`.
 After, it will launch the pool contract and print out the needed information to connect to the pool.
 This info will be used by